piecepackr/piecepackr/README.rst

 What are the dimensions of the components?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Although one can use the API to make layouts with components of different sizes the default print-and-play pdf's draw components of the following size which (except for the pawns and non-standard "pawn belts") matches the traditional `Mesomorph piecepack dimensions <http://www.piecepack.org/Anatomy.html>`_ if one uses the default component shapes:
+Although one can use the API to make layouts with components of different sizes the default print-and-play pdf's draw components of the following size which (except for the pawns and non-standard "pawn belts") matches the traditional `Mesomorph piecepack dimensions <http://www.piecepack.org/Anatomy.html>`_ if one uses the default component shapes and sizes:

 - tiles (default "rect") are drawn into a 2" by 2" square
 - coins (default "circle") are drawn into a ¾" by ¾" square